animeshseemendra/save-med/README.md

   * In case of redistribution of medicine, the manufacture has done no investment , therefore he's entitled to zero profit but royalty.
 # Why Reward Coins are necessary?
   * Reward coins are a kind of promotion strategy, a reason for which a donor will donate medicines.
-  * The collaboration with partner pharmaceuticals stores and diagnostic centers will enable the donor to redeem his coins by purchaing medicines or for medical tests.
+  * The collaboration with partner pharmaceutical stores and diagnostic centers will enable the donor to redeem his coins by purchaing medicines or for medical tests.
   * The stores will collaborate with us in order to increase the traffic on their stores.
 Afterall who doesn't wants customers?
   * Reward Coins will therefore bind the donor with the app and he would not uninstall the app.